sydneyandrus/past-projects/README.md

 ## Sprite Editor App | Spring 2022 | C++, QtCreator
 - Group project to create an application where users can draw multi-frame sprites, add/edit frames, and see a preview of the animated sprite
 - We used the QTCreator framework with most code written in C++
-- Followed Agile methedologies to streamline the development process
+- Followed Agile methodologies to streamline the development process
 - I took part in and occasionally led scrum meetings
 - I contributed to the backend but was primarily responsible for the design and implementation of the frontend and UI elements